radiac/mara/docs/api/index.rst

 For information about writing an event handler, see :ref:`event_handlers`.

 The order of binding is important - the first handler to listen to an event sees it first, and any handler can stop the event.
+Handlers added later will be receive the event after handlers added last.
+This can be overridden with the argument ``front=True``, which will insert it as the first handler.

 It will also be bound to any subclasses of the specified event, allowing you to listen to a category of events - see :ref:`event_inheritance` for details.